Do You Still Get an Electric Bill With Solar Panels?

 Solar panel systems are a great way to beat the rising electricity prices and cash in on generous government rebates.

-In most cases you will still receive an electric bill with most solar systems.
-There are two ways to completely eliminate electrical bills by:
+In most cases, you will still receive an electric bill after installing a solar panel system.
+You will normally reduce your regular electric bill by 85 – 90%.
+There are, however, two ways to completely eliminate electrical bills by:

 - Installing a solar battery

 Let’s explore these two ways of totally eliminating your bill.

 In theory, yes, but you will need to oversize your solar system to do it.
 Solar power can generate 100% of your daily electricity usage, but the problem comes in with your time of consumption.

 Since all your solar power is generated during the day, you can only use so much electricity.
 The surplus power is sent to the grid to earn some credits with your utility company.

 At night, when most Australians consume over 70% of their electricity, you’ll still have to rely on power from the grid.

 Therefore, for you to maintain a zero-power bill, you’ll have to export a larger amount of energy than you consume from the grid.
 This will make up the shortfall from feed-in tariffs where the company makes a little money on your power, because you feed it to them off-peak periods, but buy it back in peak periods.